Attention, Kardashian Fans! Don't Miss E!'s New Digital Series Kards Katch Up - E! Online

 On the April 14 debut episode (which you can watch below), the pair dive right in to the biggest moments from The Kardashians premiere on Hulu, especially the possibility of unreleased footage from Kim's sex tape floating around the Internet after her son, Saint West, discovered an ad for it on a popular gaming site.

-"Season 1 of Keeping Up, the tape was involved, and now, episode 1, we are here talking about the tape...Like, that's a good open," Paulson said, adding that while it was sad to see Kim cry over the situation, she unknowingly blessed the Internet with another iconic crying meme.
+"Season 1 of Keeping Up, the tape was involved, and now, episode 1, we are here talking about the tape...Like, that's a good omen," Paulson said, adding that while it was sad to see Kim cry over the situation, she unknowingly blessed the Internet with another iconic crying meme.

 "Like, I get so excited when Kim cries," he joked.
 "It's sad, but also I'm like, ‘Yes!'"